-The MyRack Modular Power Rack offers just about everything you would want from a power rack/home gym and it will go easier on your wallet than many of the other racks on the list.
+The MyRack Modular Power Rack offers just about everything you would want from a power rack/home gym.
+It has gone up in price lately but it is still cheaper than most of the racks on this list.

 It is made for heavy use and it comes with a 2000 lb weight capacity which is more than you will ever need.

 On the negative side, some people have complained about the holes on the uprights not going up high enough.
-To keep the cost down this rack is made from 12 gauge steel which isn’t quite as strong as the 11 gauge steel most racks use, it does boast a 2000lb capacity though.
 Also, this rack tends to be out of stock at times, especially during covid.

 - Excellent value for your money